 Metastatic breast cancer is when the cancer spreads to other parts of the body.
 This can be life-threatening, which is why it’s important to begin treatment as soon as the cancer is discovered.

-The Region’s Only Breast Center of Excellence
+The region’s only Breast Center of Excellence

-As the only nationally accredited facility in the Brazos Valley, the Breast Center at CHI St. Joseph Health has earned this designation through our devotion to patient-centered care, including exceptional standards in our research, technology, medicines and staff.
+As the only nationally accredited facility in the Brazos Valley, the Breast Center at St. Joseph Health has earned this designation through our devotion to patient-centered care, including exceptional standards in our research, technology, medicines and staff.